AlekseyUstsinau/devops-ai-edu/docs/demo-1/01-demo-1-infra-walkthrough-en.md

 Follow-up Tasks:
 - Create GitHub Issue from the Markdown (if using GitHub Issues instead of Jira).
-- Create Jira ticket using organization workflow (paste Markdown directly).
+- Create Jira ticket from the Markdown.

 **Expected Output**: Polished infrastructure Jira ticket with Title, Description, AC list, Implementation Plan, Risks, Tags, References.